 Avoid Delisting from Nasdaq.
-On November 15, 2023, we received a deficiency letter (the "Letter") from the Listing Qualifications Department of The Nasdaq Stock Market ("Nasdaq") indicating that we were not in compliance with the \$1.00 minimum bid price requirement set forth in Nasdaq Listing Rule 5550(a)(2) for continued listing on Nasdaq (the "Bid Price Requirement") because our shares of Common Stock have been selling for 30 consecutive business days at a low price per share (the Nasdaq Notice").
-The Letter does not result in the immediate delisting of our Common Stock from Nasdaq.
-However, pursuant to Rule 5810(c)(3)(A), the Nasdaq staff determined that our continued listing is predicated on demonstrating sustained price improvement within a reasonable period of time or effecting a Reverse Stock Split of our Common Stock, which the staff determined to be no later than May 13, 2024.
+On May 14, 2025 we received a deficiency letter (the 'Letter') from the staff (the 'Staff') of the Listing Qualifications Department of The Nasdaq Stock Market ('Nasdaq') indicating that we were not in compliance with the \$1.00 minimum bid price requirement set forth in Nasdaq Listing Rule 5550(a)(2) for continued listing on Nasdaq (the "Bid Price Requirement") because our shares of Common Stock have had a bid price at close of market of less than \$1 per share for 30 consecutive business days (the "Nasdaq Notice").